HelenNie/Old-CS-Projects/linguistics/chineseSentencesDisplay/README.md

 1. The home page displays the sentences.
 The participant can go to the next sentences with the 'A' key.
 2. The '/records' page displays a record of all the random orders that have been used.
 3. The '/email' link emails the up-to-date log, for the moment, to me.

+You need to install Flask to run this app.